-((True party of interest Persons to l se qualified Sole proprietorship Sole proprietor and spouse.
+( (True party of interest Persons to be qualified Sole proprietorship Sole proprietor and spouse ).
 General partnership All partners and spouses.
-Limited partnership, limited liability partnership, or limited • All general partners and their spouses. liability limited partnership • All limited partners and spouses.
-Limited liability company A All members and their spouses. • All managers and their spouses.
+Limited partnership, limited liability partnership, or limited • All general partners and their spouses. liability limited partnership All limited partners and spouses.
+Limited liability company • All members and their spouses. • All managers and their spouses.
 Privately held corporation • All corporate officers (or persons with

-((True party of interest Persons to be qualified equivalent title) and their spouses. • All stockholders and their spouses.
+( ( True party of interest Persons to be qualified equivalent title) and their spouses. • All stockholders and their spouses.
 Publicly held corporation All corporate officers (or persons with equivalent title) and their spouses.
 All stockholders and their spouses.
 Multilevel ownership structures All persons and entities that make up the ownership structure (and their spouses).
 Any entity or person (inclusive of financiers) that are expecting a percentage of the profits in exchange for a monetary loan or expertise.
-Financial institutions are not considered true parties of interest. right to receive, a per profit from the licens partial calendar or fis Any entity or person who exercises control over the exchange for money or • "Net profit" means gross sales minus cost of goods sold.
-Nonprofit corporations All individuals and spouses, and entities having membership rights in accordance with the provisions of the articles of incorporation or the bylaws.
+Financial institutions are not considered true parties of interest.
+Any entity or person who is in receipt of, or has the right to receive, a percentage of the gross or net profit from the licensed business during any full or partial calendar or fiscal year.
+Any entity or person who exercises control over the licensed business in exchange for money or expertise.
+For the purposes of this chapter: "Gross profit" includes the entire gross receipts from all sales and services made in, upon, or from the licensed business.
+"Net profit" means gross sales minus cost of Nonprofit corporations goods sold.
+All individuals and spouses, and entities having membership rights in accordance with the provisions of the articles of incorporation or the bylaws.